AlexWorldD/NetEmbs/README.md

 - [x] Implement visualisation of neighbors (highlight IN/OUT context).
 - [ ] Define the architecture of Python module
 ### Questions (15.02.2019)
-- [ ] Is it possible that the same financial account could be debited during one set of BPs and credited during another set of BP?
+- [x] Is it possible that the same financial account could be debited during one set of BPs and credited during another set of BP? // **YES**
-- [ ] According to the paper (p.15) AvgDegree of BP nodes is ~7,5.
-Does it mean that typical BP encapsulated ~7.5 financial accounts?
 -----
 ## Literature
 1. Boersma M. et al. Financial statement networks: an application of network theory in the audit // Draft of paper.
 2019.
 P. 1–33.